The Holin A. Grotch Observatory

 would see them if only we could get close enough to them to

 perceive their actual shapes and colors.

 When looking through the eyepiece of almost any amateur telescope it is rare that any color is perceived in any celestial object.
 That is because the human eye's rod and cone cells do not integrate the light they see (you can look at an object for a very long time and it doesn't appear to get brighter).
 On the other hand, a digital camera (or photographic film) will integrate the light entering it over time - the longer it "sees" the object, the brighter the image will get.
 That is why a "time exposure" reveals things too dim for our eyes to perceive.
 That is essentially the technique used here.
-Many of the images are the result of several hours of exposure time.
+Most of the images are the result of several hours of exposure time.

 I hope you enjoy these images.
 To see them, please go to the next page.